YetAnotherNerd/whatlastgenre/README.md

 		* Filters by personal preferences and preset or custom filters
 		* Scores tags while taking personal preferences into account
 	* Caches all data received from music sites to make reruns super fast
-	* Makes use of MusicBrainz IDs when possible and recognizes invalid ones
+	* Makes use of MusicBrainz IDs when possible
 	* Optional: gets release type (Album, EP, Anthology, ...) (from What)
 	* Optional: gets MusicBrainz IDs
-	* Interactive mode, especially for release types and MBIDs (it's not guessing wrong data)
+	* Interactive mode (it's not guessing wrong data)
-		* Progressive fuzzy matching to reduce needed user input
-		* MusicBrainz: Tries to identify artists by looking at its albums
 	* Dry-mode for safe testing